Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Experiments

-To further validate the effectiveness of the proposed model, in Table \ref{tab:amount}, we evaluated how the model performed when the number of training samples varies.
-We compared the proposed model with the well-performing ResNet50 baseline, and varied the training sample size from 10\% to 70\% of the images in the GFIQA-20k dataset, leaving the remaining images for testing, except for the validation subset.
+To further validate the effectiveness of the proposed model, in Table \ref{tab:amount}, we evaluated how the model performed with different training sample amounts.
+We compared the proposed model with the well-performing ResNet50 baseline and varied the training sample size from 10\% to 70\% of the images in the GFIQA-20k dataset, leaving the remaining images, except for the validation subset, for testing.
 Similarly, the proposed model showed consistently superior prediction accuracy for variable training sample sizes.